mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 fired into or through it by 1D.
 Corrosive warheads are not available for mini-grenades.

-Anti-Armor: Anti-armor grenades are typically impact- fused, with a shaped-charge warhead designed to create a jet of superheated gas which can cut through armor.
+Anti-Armor: Anti-armor grenades are typically impact-fused, with a shaped-charge warhead designed to create a jet of superheated gas which can cut through armor.
 Anti-armor warheads are not available as mini-grenades, but a hand grenade type using a streamer to ensure the